List of Ice Age characters: Flynn

-Flynn is a large English elephant seal (appearing to be just as big as or even bigger than Manny in the film) who makes his first appearance in the second part of Scrat's Continental Crack-up.
-He provides the muscle of the crew.
+Flynn is a large English elephant seal (appearing to be just as big as or even bigger than Manny in the film) who makes his first appearance in the second part of Scrat's Continental Crack-up and provides the muscle of the crew.
 His lack of intelligence is the source of comic relief throughout the film.
-Flynn likes to eat fruit, and calls the song titled "Master of the Seas" a sea shanty.
+Flynn likes to eat fruit and calls the song titled "Master of the Seas" a sea shanty.
 When the pirates first encounter Manny's herd, Flynn inadvertently gives them directions to return to the continent, much to Gutt's exasperation.

 The seal then joined the attack on the herd, squashing Sid underneath his bulk.
-When Manny's herd destroys the ship, leaving the pirates to drift at sea, Flynn initially panics at the prospect of drowning, but is reminded by an annoyed Gutt that he is able to swim.
+When Manny's herd destroys the ship, leaving the pirates to drift at sea, Flynn initially panics at the prospect of drowning, but is reminded by an annoyed Gutt about his ability to swim.
 Flynn worries about Shira when Gutt leaves her for dead, but he later propels the pirates to land aboard a small raft made of ice.

 In the final battle, Flynn and Gupta corner Sid and Granny, only for the latter to summon Precious, sending the pirates running in fear.
 Flynn rejoins the battle against Manny, but is defeated when Precious blasts him with water.

 Raz

-Raz is an Australian Procoptodon who serves as the crew's resident weapons and artillery expert, hiding an arsenal of deadly bone swords in her pouch and using her powerful legs to launch projectiles at enemies by kicking them.
+Raz is an Australian Procoptodon who serves as the crew's resident weapons and artillery expert, keepsaking an arsenal of deadly bone swords in her pouch and using her powerful legs to launch projectiles at enemies by kicking them.
 In the final melee against Manny's herd, she battles Manny herself, until she is blasted away by Precious.

 Silas

-Silas is a petrel-like blue-footed booby who usually scouts out for trouble ahead of the pirates.
+Silas is a petrel/blue-footed booby hybrid who usually scouts out for trouble ahead of the pirates.
 Silas informs Captain Gutt of Manny and his herd's presence, claiming that their raft was a huge bounty ripe for the taking.
 Silas later attacks Manny personally while the mammoth is escaping the hyrax island, but Manny bats him away with Sid by holding him onto his trunk.
 In the final battle, Silas launches Gupta at Manny's face to distract him.